-On the other hand, you can revel in the glorious taste of Lager Town whenever you’d like!
-As with traditional Oktoberfests, this one is a beautiful deep golden color with an intoxicating aroma that smells just like hops, yeast, and of course, caramel.
+As the fall approaches, you can revel in the glorious taste of Lager Town Octoberfest.
+As with traditional Oktoberfests, this one is a beautiful deep golden color with an intoxicating aroma that smells just like hops, yeast, and, of course, caramel.

 It’s got just the right amount of spice and a beautiful toffee undertone that keeps it from getting too bitter.
-This brew certainly stands up to the best Oktoberfest official beer both in taste and style despite the name.
+This brew certainly stands up to the best Oktoberfest official beer both in taste and style.